Clubs and Organizations

 The Muslim Student Association was established to facilitate the practice of Islam and to encourage and enhance friendship and cooperation among Muslim students.
 The group also cultivates a positive image of Islam and Muslims in the University community.

-The purpose of SPECTRUM is to create and promote awareness for the lesbian, gay, bisexual, trans* and queer/ questioning community within Monmouth.
-To provide an open and safe atmosphere for students on campus, share ideas among one another, offer an opportunity for social contacts, supply resources to the LBGTQ community regarding health, well-being, and support, and educate each other and members of the campus community on issues of importance regarding LGBTQ equality.
+The purpose of PRIDE is to create and promote awareness for the LGBTQIA+ community within Monmouth.
+To provide an open and safe atmosphere for students on campus, share ideas among one another, offer an opportunity for social contacts, supply resources to the LBGTQIA+ community regarding health, well-being, and support, and educate each other and members of the campus community on issues of importance regarding LGBTQIA+ equality.

 The National Council of Negro Women’s purpose shall be to foster a wide student interest and participation in activities by providing leadership, programs, and services.
 Any student of the Monmouth University community is welcome to become a member.